BenchLabs/bench-technology-handbook/inspiring-action.md

 Person 1 makes the assessment that they're horribly unproductive at work.
 This is an assessment made from below the line: full of self-doubt, anxiety, and perhaps fear of the consequences.
 Person 2 commiserates, and ultimately accepts Person 1's assessment.
 Has this conversations inspired anyone to take action?

-So what if this assessment were made from above the line?
+What if Person 1's assessment were made from above the line?

 - **Person 1**: I need to level up my participation in meetings and take control of my calendar.
 - **Person 2**: Yeah?